The Health Hazards of Air Pollution

-Air pollution is a phenomenon that occurs when any additional gas, particles or odors are introduced into the air.
-This distorts the natural balance of the atmosphere in a way that makes it unsafe to the health of the human beings.
+Air pollution is a phenomenon that occurs when any additional gas, particles or odours are introduced into the air.
+This distorts the natural balance of the atmosphere also making it unsafe to the health of human beings.
 This is because the air becomes impure and hazardous for humans to breathe and becomes prone to various respiratory diseases.
-The effect of air pollution from industrial sources, waste disposal and various automobile sources drastically affects the human health.
+The effect of air pollution is due to industrial sources, waste disposal and various automobile sources.
+It drastically affects and results in health hazards of air pollution.
 In fact, the emission from Motor Vehicles is the largest single source of air pollution in major cities around the world.

 Few facts about Air Pollution are :